autotbx/automation-toolbox/README.md

-# terraform-operator
+# AUTOMATION-TOOLBOX

-This is the reposity for the terraform-operator.
+This is the reposity for the automation-toolbox.

-Terraform-operator is an operator for Kubernetes.
+automation-toolbox is is an operator for Kubernetes.

-The goal of this operator is to provide Kubernetes CRDs to manage the plan, execution and the state of a terraform project based on external terraform module.
+The goal of this operator is to provide Kubernetes CRDs to manage :

+* the plan, execution and the state of a terraform project based on external terraform module
+* the plan, execution of a ansible project based on external ansible role

-The idea is to have a simple way to consume a terraform module without advanced terraform understanding.
+The idea is to have a simple way to consume a terraform module/ansible roles without advanced terraform/ansible understanding.

 # High level Overview